Eldama Ravine

-Eldama Ravine is a town in Baringo County, Kenya, a few miles north of the equator, geographical coordinates 0° 30' 0" North, 35° 43' 0" East.
+Eldama Ravine (sometimes known by the short form E/Ravine) is a town in Baringo County, Kenya, a few miles north of the equator, geographical coordinates 0° 30' 0" North, 35° 43' 0" East.
 It was established as an administrative point by British colonialists and later served as a transit route for lumber harvested from surrounding forests.

 It was previously the headquarters of the former Koibatek District and Eldama Ravine Constituency.

 It has a population of 45,799 (2009 census).
 It is largely an agricultural trade point producing world popular commercial rose flowers.
-It is fairly cosmopolitan home to more than half of Kenya's ethnic tribes.
+It is fairly cosmopolitan, having residents from more than half of Kenya's ethnic tribes.